tradle/why-hypercore/README.md

 ## Why Tradle on Hypercore?

+It has been our long held belief that data not services should be the first class citizens on the Web.
+Enterprises understand that, and Data Governance is at the core of well run businesses.
+Yet on the Web and mobiles we still build applications that hoard the data.
+From this, the notion of data sharing between applications arises.
+Tim Berners-Lee and W3C failed to change that with Semantic Web.
+May be they failed due to obscure and complex formats they invented, or may be we collectively did not yet then get scared enough of a rapidly centralizing Web.

+So what if we built apps the other way around, in a way where all data would belong not to the app / website owner, but to the user.
+App would visit the data, help the user with some insights and either go away, or go to sleep.
+Data would remain user's and never get exfiltrated.
+Later a different app can visit the same data and draw new insights.
+No need for sharing data between apps, as when data leaves you, you lose control over it.
+This does not mean we never share data, we do, with friends and teams, but not with apps and their owners.

+Hypercore, with its data-first design fits this paradigm.

 ### We need a flexible foundation for Personal and SME Applications

 We explored a plethora of systems for privacy-focused first-person data management.
 Most systems are focused on chasing AWS with Enterprise-centric offerings.
 Existing solutions for Personal Cloud are focused just on data (mimicking Dropbox), not applications.
 Others, like NextCloud, are full blown packages of applications not cloud-native and not designed as a foundation for building new apps.